richardpauldev/578PA3.2/README.md

 1. Submit a Bitbucket or Github repository forked from this repository to Gradescope keeping in mind the following:

     1. Only files in the `faulttolerance` package should contain your source changes.
 Any changes to any other source or test files will be ignored.
+	2. Include detailed documentation in your code files and follow good coding practices (helpful names, minimal privilege, thoughtfully handling exceptions beyond just printing a stack trace, defensive testing of your code, etc.)
-	2. A design document (up to but not necessarily 3 pages long)
+	3. A design document (up to but not necessarily 3 pages long)
 		* explaining your design;
 		* explicitly noting how many tests passed in your testing;
 		* conceptual explanation for failing tests, i.e., understand and explain why the test is failing (possibly including sample output) and what you think you need to implement to bug-fix or complete your design.